DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 The following points, which apply to all genres, should be clearly defined at the beginning of any hybrid publication project:

 * Will the publication be medium-specific or medium-neutral?
-In other words, is the project a one-to-one conversion of a print book into other media, or will it include content which is specific to electronic media?
+In other words, is the project a one-to-one conversion of a print book into an electronic book, or will the project include content and design elements that can only be realized with electronic media?
 One should also consider that many of the advantages of a hybrid publishing approach, as pointed out earlier, lie in modularized or database publishing.
-By dividing a larger work into small modules or 'bricks', it is easier to generate custom publications, to apply updates to some parts only, to replace 'heavy' high-resolution images or other media files with 'lighter' ones when necessary, etc.
+By dividing a larger work into small modules or 'building blocks', it is easier to generate custom publications, to apply updates to some parts only, to replace 'heavy' high-resolution images or other media files with 'lighter' ones when necessary, etc.
 * Metadata is significantly more important in the context of hybrid publishing than it is in traditional print publishing.
 Carefully applied metadata will ensure that the publication can be found online in databases and bookstores such as Amazon, and will also make the electronic editing and design process more efficient.
 Especially in the case of modularized or database publishing, it is of utmost importance to start gathering metadata as early as possible in the production process.
 Otherwise it soon becomes impossible to meaningfully keep track of, and put together, the modular building blocks of the source document.
 * For publishers in the field of arts and culture, file sizes pose a fundamental problem: on one hand, electronic publication seems to offer new opportunities for including multimedia and other possibilities not provided by 'static' print publishing; on the other hand, in the real world this often results in files that will be too large to be downloaded, stored or 'flipped through' in a practical manner.

 When it comes to choosing a publication format, the following general recommendations should be kept in mind:

 * EPUB is a good choice for ebooks, less so for periodicals.
 EPUB potentially combines the advantages of PDF (single-file distribution) with HTML (reflowable/screen size-independent design, small file sizes, modularity/reusability, automation).
-* Currently, HTML5 is theoretically the 'ideal' format.
+* At the time of writing, HTML5 is theoretically the 'ideal' format.
 It is increasingly used in multimedia journalism (a good example is the report 'Snow Fall' published in the *New York Times* in December 2012 <!-- link to: http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek --> ).
 However this poses three important problems for publishers: the format is not supported by ebook stores such as iBooks and Kobo; it lacks the rich metadata support of EPUB; and it requires technical workarounds in order to allow for single-file distribution.
 * PDF is the easiest format to integrate in existing workflows, but since it is essentially meant for print, it too has disadvantages when it comes to electronic publishing.
 It is a fixed-layout format, meaning that it does not dynamically reflow to adapt to different screen dimensions; it provides only rudimentary multimedia support; and the files can quickly become too large for the purposes intended.

 ##Research publication